jschhie/Interactive-Image-Classifier/README.md

 * __AlexNet:__ A well-known Computer Vision application designed by Alex Krizhevsky that detected and classified objects.

 # Acknowledgments
 My former professor provided the template code (which can be found within the ```provided_code``` directory) and said dataset.
-Besides these, I implemented the rest of the source code with a coding partner.
+Besides these, I implemented the rest of the source code and generated sample visual demos with a coding partner.
 Lastly, this README was written by myself.